covariance-network/build-trust/web/README.md

    ```bash
    npm run start
    ```
-After completing these steps, the MetIRL display will be shown on port 3000.
+After completing these steps, the Build-Trust display will be shown on port 3000.